danielbmeireles/tactful-topi/README.md

 1. Open up Visual Studio Code and hit `Ctrl+P` to open the Quick Open dialog.
 2. Type `ext install meireles.tactful-topi`, and hit enter.
 The extension will be installed.
 3. Open the color theme picker with the `File > Preferences > Theme > Color Theme` menu item, or use the `Preferences: Color Theme` command (`Ctrl+K Ctrl+T`) and select "Tactful Topi".
+4. Additionally, you can install the [Ubuntu Mono font](https://design.ubuntu.com/font/) and the [Helium Icon Theme](https://marketplace.visualstudio.com/items?itemName=helgardrichard.helium-icon-theme) for a complete Ubuntu-inspired coding experience.

 ### Features